workloads/packer-templates/README.md

 > build target `vagrant`

-Vagrant Cloud is a subset of the [Vagrant](#vagrant) build process and can not be executed as a stand-alone build-process.
+Vagrant Cloud is a subset of the [Vagrant](#vagrant) build process and cannot be executed as a stand-alone build-process.

+#### Vagrant Cloud Images

 To enable building for and deploying to [Vagrant Cloud](https://app.vagrantup.com/), open [packer/vagrant/image.pkr.hcl](packer/vagrant/image.pkr.hcl).

-Then, uncomment the Vagrant Cloud-specific `post-processor` (near the bottom of the file) and execute a(nother) Vagrant build:
+Then, uncomment the Vagrant Cloud-specific `post-processor` (near the bottom of the file) and execute a build targetted at `vagrant`:

 ```
 make build target=vagrant